Robo Race Challenge

 - The robot can be autonomous or manually controlled using a Remote-control system.

-- Robots must be constructed and programmed in a way that their movement is not limited to only one dimension and must move in all directions.
+- Robots must be constructed and programmed in a way that their movement is not limited to only one direction and must move in all directions.

 - Any robotic parts/building material can be used until the robot meets the above specifications and if the design and construction are primarily the original work of the team as ready-made robots are not allowed to compete in the competition.

-The Racing track has a track of a total length of 80-90ft (approximately) with a dimension of 30X20 SqF.
-The track will be 40 cm wide and will be having certain checkpoints before the hurdles.
+The Racing track has 3 bot lanes of a total length of 80-100 Feets (approximately) with a dimension of 32X24 SqF arena.
+At starting point, each bot lane would be 40cm appx and track would be 120cm wide.
+At certain checkpoints before the hurdles, track can be 80cm wide.
 The surface and course line may have un-evenness as well as different hurdles will be there on the race track trying to slow down the Bot.
 Predefined Obstacles for the competition will include Switch Bridge, speed breakers, marble pit, slippery path, rotating ting disc, curve ramp down, seesaw, etc.

 3D Model Arene: Move Cursor to View 360 degree